Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 \subsection{Password Signaling against Online Attacks}

-We can extend the experiment from password signaling with imperfect knowledge to an online attack scenario.
-One common way to throttle online attackers is to require the attacker to solve a CAPTCHA challenge \cite{EC:vBHL03} (or provide some other proof of work) after each incorrect login attempt~\cite{CCS:PinSan02}.
+We can extend the experiment from password signaling with perfect knowledge to an online attack scenario.
+One common way to throttle online attackers is to require the attacker to solve a CAPTCHA challenge \cite{EC:vBHL03}, or provide some other proof of work (PoW), after each incorrect login attempt~\cite{CCS:PinSan02}.
 One advantage of this approach is that a malicious attacker cannot lockout an honest user by repeatedly submitting incorrect passwords \cite{wolverton2002hackers}.
 However, the solution also allows an attacker to continue trying to crack the password as long as s/he is willing to continue paying the cost to solve the CAPTCHA/PoW challenges.
-When modeling a rational online password we will assume that $v/k \leq 10^5$ as the cost to pay a human to solve a CAPTCHA challenge (e.g., $\$10^{-3}$) is typically much larger than the cost to evaluate a memory-hard cryptographic hash function (e.g., $\$10^{-8}$).

-\paragraph{Implementing Password Signaling} One naive way to implement password signaling in an online would simply be to send back the signal noisy signal $sig_u$ along with any incorrect login attempt.
-We would propose a solution where users with stronger signal $sig_u$ are shown more leniency initially e.g., the server might reasonably allow 10 incorrect login attempts before throttling if the password is signaled as strong while they might allow just 3 attempts before throttling if the password is weak.
-This might provide motivation for users to pick stronger passwords.
-The attacker can indirectly infer the signal $sig_u$ by measuring this delay.

-Since we consider $v/k \leq 10^5$ we modify the strength levels for our $\mathsf{getStrength}$ oracle accordingly i.e., to distinguish between passwords among the top $10^4$ (green curve) or top $10^3$ (blue curve) in our dataset $D$.
-As before we fix the signaling matrix dimension to be $d=7$.
-The results are shown is shown in Fig. \ref{online}.
+Thus, information signaling could be a useful tool to mitigate the risk of online attacks.